huyingjie/notebook/source/neuroscience/depression.md

 ---

 # depression
 Depression is defined by a collection of symptoms.
-Researhers don't know specific cause.
+Researchers don't know specific cause.

 No lab test, no MRI scan; it's just the symptoms.

 In depression, there’s nothing fundamentally wrong with the brain.
 It’s simply that the particular tuning of the neural circuits creates the tendency toward a pattern of depression.
 It has to do with the way the brain deals with stress, planning, habits, decision making, and a dozen other things—the dynamic interaction of all those circuits.
 And once the pattern starts to form, it causes dozens of tiny changes throughout the brain that create a downward spiral.

 **Depression** is primarily a result of poor communication between the thinking prefrontal cortex and the emotional limbic system.
-Prefrontal cortex and limibc system are called the **fronto-limbic system**.
+Prefrontal cortex and limbic system are called the **fronto-limbic system**.

 **Good news: small changes in complex systems like the brain can sometimes have big effects.**
-## neuroal circuits
+## neural circuits

-**neuroal circuits**: The neurons within each region talk to each other, as well as to other regions across the brain.
+**neural circuits**: The neurons within each region talk to each other, as well as to other regions across the brain.
 These networks of communicating neurons are called neural circuits. <font color="blue">Your brain works like a series of little computers all connected to each other.</font>

 One brain region can be a part of several circuits.
 Hence circuits interact dynamically.